 Good headphones are hard to come by.
 Audio equipment is especially difficult to buy because it requires a level of personalization not necessary for so many other peripherals.
 It has to sound right, feel right, look right, fit for hours at a time, connect the right way…the list goes on and on.
-Other things, like mice, keyboards, monitors, and even stereo speakers can be good enough.
+Other things, like mice, keyboards, monitors, and even stereo speakers, can be good enough.
 Headphones have to work on so many levels, or we’ll throw them in the corner to collect dust.
 That’s why buying the best gaming headset you can afford is always better.
 And if you like what you see from this headset, you may like some of the other top Razer gaming headsets in our list.
 Alternatively, you can read our guide on the highly-regarded Sennheiser gaming headphones.

-That’s why I was very surprised with Razer’s Blackshark.
-It doesn’t follow any of Razer’s previous lines of headphones, and it isn’t a surround-sound set.
+That’s why I was very surprised by Razer’s Blackshark.
+It doesn’t follow any of Razer’s previous lines of headphones and isn’t a surround-sound set.
 In fact, it’s only available because Electronic Arts wanted a headset specially branded for their biggest release of last year, Battlefield 3.
 And the two companies make that very clear with the entire design, not just the logo plastered on the top of the headband.
 The Blackshark looks like it belongs on a helicopter pilot while he’s shooting missiles at enemy combatants.
-Orange wires stick out in an organized fashion that provide great contrast to the silver and black frame.
+Orange wires stick out in an organized fashion that provides a great contrast to the silver and black frames.
 A metal band connects the two cans, and Razer intentionally let it show for that very real grit look.
 If you like the black and orange look but want it to be a little more subtle, check out our Turtle Beach Elite Pro review.

-Audio quality is also top-notch, whether it’s for games or music of video.
-Tones are very accurate, sound is soft but clear, and the Blackshark is thoroughly enjoyable to wear for just about anything.
-Because it is a stereo headset, it connects via 3.5mm auxiliary jack, and like so many devices uses one cable for both incoming audio and the microphone.
+Audio quality is also top-notch for games, music, or video.
+The tones are very accurate, the sound is soft but clear, and the Blackshark is thoroughly enjoyable to wear for just about anything.
+Because it is a stereo headset, it connects via a 3.5mm auxiliary jack, and, like so many devices, uses one cable for both incoming audio and the microphone.
 This means the Blackshark can work with most phones for gaming or calls (some models I tested with, like the iPhone, didn’t pick up the microphone).
 The relatively small size and thick cups also make the Blackshark suitable for use in bed, for those who enjoy such luxuries.

-The microphone boom is also detachable, and can be replaced fully by a slight knob that attaches magnetically.
-This makes sense because the microphone is fairly large, and while it provides excellent sound quality, if you aren’t using it, it can block your view.
+The microphone boom is also detachable and can be replaced fully by a slight knob that attaches magnetically.
+This makes sense because the microphone is fairly large, and while it provides excellent sound quality, it can block your view if you aren’t using it.
 The included knob seals off the connector and snaps into place very easily.
 You can read our Microsoft Xbox stereo headset review for an option with a flip-up mic instead of a detachable one.

 My original concern was the cable, which starts from the left can and circles around the headband to the right can.
-It gives the Blackshark a very distinctive look, but also leaves the set to a damaged cable over a much larger area.
-In my use I never ran into problems with the surrounding cabling getting caught or in the way, but I did find two other ruffles in this otherwise excellent headset.
+It gives the Blackshark a distinctive look but leaves the set to a damaged cable over a much larger area.
+In my use, I never ran into problems with the surrounding cabling getting caught or in the way, but I did find two other ruffles in this otherwise excellent headset.
 The first is the strength of the frame, or apparent lack thereof.
 The earcans twist too loosely, and two screws that keep the height of the cans don’t ever get strong enough for user confidence.
-The thinness of the frame doesn’t help either.
-Suffice it to say after two weeks of use the Blackshark is still in excellent condition, even after being thrown around a bit (for testing purposes, of course).
+The thinness of the frame doesn’t help, either.
+Suffice it to say after two weeks of use, the Blackshark is still in excellent condition, even after being thrown around a bit (for testing purposes, of course).

 The second is with troubled heat dissipation.
 Many pairs of headphones that offer decent noise cancellation suffer from poor ventilation; it’s a common trade-off, sound security or cool ears.
-After 15-20 minutes the Blackshark becomes warm on the ears, and by an hour I needed a break.
+After 15-20 minutes, the Blackshark became warm on the ears, and I needed a break by an hour.
 There are tiny slits on the top of the cans for heat to escape, but no slits on the bottoms for cool air to enter.

 I’m very impressed with Razer and the Blackshark.
-In the past Razer headsets have been good, but not great, and have generally missed two or more of the major areas that headsets need to get right to be a safe purchase for prospective buyers.
+In the past, Razer headsets have been good, but not great, and have generally missed two or more of the major areas that headsets need to get right to be a safe purchase for prospective buyers.
 The Blackshark hits all of those marks.
-It only really suffers in two areas, heat buildup (which, again, is a trade-off for noise cancellation), and price.
-Asking for $130 for a stereo headset for gamers is very tough, especially when your company puts out a 7.1 set for only $50 more.
-Take my word for it though, stereo headsets offer as much, if not more to gaming because of better quality audio, than most surround sets.
+It only suffers in two areas: heat buildup (a trade-off for noise cancellation) and price.
+For gamers, asking for $130 for a stereo headset is very tough, especially when your company puts out a $ 7.1 set for only $50 more.
+Take my word for it, though, stereo headsets offer as much, if not more, to gaming because of better quality audio, than most surround sets.
 And even though heat buildup was a problem, if you live in a noisy environment and need to get rid of that noise, the Blackshark is the best set you can buy.
 However, if you still aren’t convinced about what headset to buy, you can read our comparison of the HyperX Cloud 2 Pro vs Cloud 2 and see if that can help narrow your search down.

 Bottom Line: The best and most comfortable stereo gaming headset I’ve ever tested.